 After sampling the resources, and receiving reports that showed there were diamond materials present in the resources, Tyler reached out to John Collier, the head of exploration for CRA Ltd, the company which later became Rio Tinto Ltd. From there, exploration continued, and what had started out as a small idea soon became a fully-fledged mine.

 The mine officially opened in 1983 and has been producing pink diamonds ever since.
-Even though it has been ongoing for several decades, pink diamonds are still just as celebrated as they originally were, with Rio Tinto facilitating the Argyle Pink Diamond Tender showcase, an invite-only event.
+Even though it has been ongoing for several decades, pink diamonds are still just as celebrated as they originally were, with Rio Tinto facilitating the Australian Pink Diamond Tender showcase, an invite-only event.

 Rio Tinto and Investing In Pink Diamonds

 So, how does this relate to Rio Tinto and investing?
 Quite simply, Rio Tinto owns the mine and, therefore, owns production of 90% of the world’s pink diamonds.
-Rio Tinto may, if they choose, close the mine and essentially stop all new supply of pink diamonds, as pink diamonds are very rare and the Argyle Mine is their only stable producer.
-Spokespeople have said as much, saying that the Argyle Mine will be closed for good in early 2019.
+Rio Tinto may, if they choose, close the mine and essentially stop all new supply of pink diamonds, as pink diamonds are very rare and the Argyle mine is their only stable producer.
+Spokespeople have said as much, saying that the Argyle mine will be closed for good in early 2019.

 For pink diamond investors, this could be a good thing.
 Demand will grow, but there will not be any new supply being created to meet it.
 That means that the value of the pink diamond will increase, making it a stable and worthwhile investment.
 What may have cost $10,000 now may triple in worth after the mine is closed.